Do you have a social profile strategy?

 According to this scientific study, the eyes are the windows to the soul.
 And, they go on to reveal, that we tend to get acquainted with a person’s eyes when we first see them.
 That is why you see advertisements, whether on television or in an image, that have someone holding the product.
 They just made it intimate and personal because they are allowing the product to be connected to us by using the inserted person’s eyes.

 The markings on your eyes show your deep seeded character qualities and this is why people judge someone in mere seconds.
-The eyes have it.
+The eyes share a lot.

 Show off your best quality in your social profile by making sure your eyes are revealed.